-- (f) Amendments.
-(1)(i) Amendments to an offering statement must be signed and filed with the Commission in the same manner as the initial filing.
-Amendments to an offering statement must be filed under cover of Form 1-A and must be numbered consecutively in the order in which filed. - (ii) Every amendment that includes amended audited financial statements must include the consent of the certifying accountant to the use of such accountant's certification in connection with the amended financial statements in the offering statement or offering circular and to being named as having audited such financial statements. - (iii) Amendments solely relating to Part III of Form 1-A must comply with the requirements of paragraph (f)(1)(i) of this section, except that such amendments may be limited to Part I of Form 1-A, an explanatory note, and all of the information required by Part III of Form 1-A.
+(f) Amendments.
+(1) (i) Amendments to an offering statement must be signed and filed with the Commission in the same manner as the initial filing.
+Amendments to an offering statement must be filed under cover of Form 1-A and must be numbered consecutively in the order in which filed.

+(ii) Every amendment that includes amended audited financial statements must include the consent of the certifying accountant to the use of such accountant's certification in connection with the amended financial statements in the offering statement or offering circular and to being named as having audited such financial statements.

+(iii) Amendments solely relating to Part III of Form 1-A must comply with the requirements of paragraph (f)(1)(i) of this section, except that such amendments may be limited to Part I of Form 1-A, an explanatory note, and all of the information required by Part III of Form 1-A.

-- (2) Post-qualification amendments must be filed in the following circumstances for ongoing offerings: - (i) At least every 12 months after the qualification date to include the financial statements that would be required by Form 1-A as of such date; - (ii) To reflect any facts or events arising after the qualification date of the offering statement (or the most recent post-qualification amendment thereof) which, individually or in the aggregate, represent a fundamental change in the information set forth in the offering statement.
+(2) Post-qualification amendments must be filed in the following circumstances for ongoing offerings:

+(i) At least every 12 months after the qualification date to include the financial statements that would be required by Form 1-A as of such date; or offering statement (or the most recent post-qualification amendment thereof) which, individually or in the aggregate, represent a fundamental change in the information set forth in the offering statement.